MicrosoftEdge/DevTools/explainers/MediaExplorer/explainer.md

 ## Feedback

 Have feedback?
-We want to hear it!
+We want to hear it! *[Issue #107](https://github.com/MicrosoftEdge/DevTools/issues/107)* tracks community feedback on this explainer.